 Clients have been accepted or received final callbacks at programs including Brown/Trinity Rep, University of Washington, Fordham, Pace, Bristol Old Vic, British Academy of Dramatic Arts, Atlantic Theater Company, National Theatre Conservatory, Yale, NYU, Academy for Classical Acting at Shakespeare Theatre Company, Harvard, Rutgers, The New School, UMKC, CalArts, Carnegie Mellon, American Conservatory Theatre, and Juilliard.

 Unlike the typical “get the gig” audition that most actors do frequently, auditioning for MFA, BFA, or other professional training programs is a unique and complex process, and for many actors, it’s a once-in-a-lifetime experience.
 Instead of auditioning for a particular part in a play, you are auditioning for the role of YOURSELF.
 You are showing the auditors the best version of you possible and convincing them that you are the person they want in a room with them for the next three or four years.

 So how do we get there?
 By creating an individualized plan based on your strengths and interests, we work from the inside out to craft an audition that shows your authentic self in the best possible light.
 We get to know you and understand what type of training would be the best fit for you.
-Then we get down to the nitty-gritty of choosing monologues that are age and type appropriate (believe it or not, you need at least 6!), doing solid text work, honing your voice and physicality, and putting your application together.
+Then we get down to the nitty-gritty of choosing monologues that are age and type appropriate, doing solid text work, honing your voice and physicality, and putting your application together.
 We even do mock interviews to make sure you’re ready to confidently talk about yourself.
 It’s a whole-person process, and we’re here for the long haul.

 When working with high school students, we encourage a first meeting that includes the parent(s) so we can help the whole family navigate what can be a stressful time.